schmitzal/tinyimg/README.md

 <span style="font-size: 80%">_*Note that the tinify API is limited to 500 compressions per month.
 If you need more, there is a payed version which can be activated in your dashboard (where you got your API key)_</span>

+## Setup for already existing projects
+This extension contains an extbase command which runs through all files storages and compresses 100 images in it on each run.
+Depending on the size of this images this takes a while.

+Make sure to have an updated index.
+TYPO3 comes with an index updater as a scheduler task called "File Abstraction Layer: Update storage index (scheduler)".

+Also be aware that the tinify API is limited to 500 free compressions (see note above).
+So on huge websites it will be reached quickly.

 ## Contribution
 Bugs and feature requests are welcome.
 Feel free to create an [issue](https://github.com/schmitzal/tinyimg/issues) and i'll have a look at it as soon as possible.